Generic filters

 Changes to overseas R&D: What do they mean for my R&D tax claim?

-The previously announced restriction on some overseas R&D expenditures will now be effective from 1 April 2024 instead of 1 April 2023.
+Restrictions on some overseas R&D expenditures take effect for accounting periods starting on or after 1 April 2024.
 Learn more about these changes, why they’re being implemented, and how to prepare for them.

 What are the changes to overseas R&D?

-Currently, overseas R&D costs incurred by a UK claimant company qualify for R&D tax incentives in the UK.
-However, for accounting periods starting on or after 1 April 2024, subcontracted R&D work and the cost of externally provided workers (EPWs) will be limited to work done in the UK.
+Before 1 April 2024, overseas R&D costs incurred by a UK claimant company qualified for R&D tax incentives in the UK.
+However, for accounting periods starting on or after 1 April 2024, subcontracted R&D work and the cost of externally provided workers (EPWs) is limited to work done in the UK.
 That said, some exemptions will be classified as qualifying overseas expenditure.

 What makes qualifying overseas expenditure?